jwasinger/device-management/README.md

   (<https://wiki.centos.org/Cloud/AWS>).
 Note that the AMI used here is specific to the 'us-west-2' region.
   2. A security group attached to the instance restricting traffic to ports 80 (HTTP) and 22 (SSH)
-  3. A public IPv4 (Elastic IP) placed in the default (public) subnet in the default VPC
+  3. An Elastic IP address attached to the instance and placed in the default (public) subnet in the default VPC
   4. A CodeDeploy application and deployment group configured with the necessary IAM policies to access the EC2 instance for deployments